With two dozen books set in this beloved world, there are a few ways to read the Outlander books in order.

 The “Big, Enormous” Outlander Books in Order

-But perhaps you’ve already binged all five seasons of Outlander and are desperate for more Claire and Jamie content.
+But perhaps you’ve already binged all six seasons of Outlander and are desperate for more Claire and Jamie content.
 Look no further!
 Here are the main Outlander books in order so you can follow along with Claire and Jamie’s epic love story.

 Outlander introduces us to our beloved couple Claire Randall and Jamie Fraser.
 Claire finds herself inexplicably swept back in time to the unfamiliar landscape of Scotland, 1743.
 It is here that she meets Jamie.